hephaestus-compiler-project/hephaestus-pldi-eval/README.md

     --name groovy-session
 ```

-The expected outcome is something like the following:
+The expected outcome is something of the form:

 ```
 stop_cond             iterations (30)